VirtoCommerce/vc-module-catalog-personalization/README.md

 ### Create New User Group

 1. Go to More->Contacts module-> select a user from the list and open user's details;
-1. Click the 'Edit' of the User Grpups;
+1. Click the 'Edit' of the User Groups;
+![Add user group](docs/media/screen-add-usergroup.png
+)
 1. In the opened 'Member groups dictionary' enter the new User Group name and click the 'Add' button;
 1. Save the new user group;
+![User group added](docs/media/screen-usergroup-added.png)
 1. The new user group is now available for selection.

-![Add user group](docs/media/screen-add-usergroup.png
-)

-![User group added](docs/media/screen-usergroup-added.png)

 ![User group available](docs/media/screen-usergroup-available.png)

 ### Assign User Group to Contact